d0ping/DBMapSelectorViewController/README.md

 To add DBMapSelectorViewController manually into your project:

 1. Download the latest code, using `git clone`
-2. Open your project in Xcode, then drag and drop `DBMapSelectorViewController` folder with all its content into your project (Make sure to select Copy items when asked if you extracted the code archive outside of your project)
+2. Open your project in Xcode, then drag and drop entire contents of the `Source` folder into your project (Make sure to select Copy items when asked if you extracted the code archive outside of your project)

 ## Usage